 - If you're using the standard method, you must report actual expenses.
 Do not enter estimates.
 (See below for differences between standard and simplified method).

-How do I know if I qualify for home office deductions?
+How do I qualify for home office deductions?

-Should I take the Simplified or Standard method?
+Should I take the Simplified or Standard deduction?

 This is better suited for people who: